dart-lang/test/doc/configuration.md

 ### `include`

-This field indicates the relative location of another file in the format of `dart_test.yaml`.
-This is especially useful for repositories have that have multiple packages.
+This field loads another configuration file.
+It's useful for repositories that contain multiple packages and want to share configuration among them.
+It takes a (usually relative) `file:` URL.

-Imagine you have a repository with the following folder structure:
+If you have a repository with the following structure:

 ```
 repo/
   dart_test_base.yaml
   package/
-    lib/
+    test/
     dart_test.yaml
     pubspec.yaml
 ```